Last updated on April 19th, 2019

 36. Uruguay’s national flag has nine strips and a sun with a human face in the upper left-hand corner.
 Their national anthem also contains the line “No one insults the image of the sun!”

-37. More than half of its population lives in its capital city, Montevideo.
+37. A majority of its population lives in its capital city, Montevideo.

 38. Advertising is done by means of large speakers installed on the tops of vans running across the city.
 Van drivers use microphones to deliver advertisements.